pvaneck/ai-in-nodejs/an-introduction-to-ai-in-node.js/README.md

 # An introduction to AI in Node.js

-This directory contains source code for exercises from the 'Introduction to AI in Node.js' tutorial.
+This directory contains source code for exercises from the [Introduction to AI in Node.js](https://developer.ibm.com/tutorials/an-introduction-to-ai-in-nodejs/) tutorial.

 ## Contents